honeytrap/honeytrap-docs/docs/home/contribute/create-pull-request.md

 {% capture overview %}

-To contribute to the Honeytrap documentation, create a pull request against the [honeytrap/honeytrap-docs](https://github.com/honeytrap/honeytrap-docs){: target="_blank"}
+To contribute to the HoneyTrap documentation, create a pull request against the [honeytrap/honeytrap-docs](https://github.com/honeytrap/honeytrap-docs){: target="_blank"}
 repository.
 This page shows how to create a pull request.